 School foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
 The Ohio Department of Education (ODE) is legislatively required to adjust/reconcile funding as enrollment information is updated by schools throughout the State, which can extend past the fiscal year end.
-As of the date of this report, the final FTE adjustment for the fiscal year ending June 30, 2019 was (\$5,308).
+As of the date of this report, all of the FTE adjustments from ODE have been finalized for the fiscal year ended June 30, 2020.
+The School District has a receivable of \$20,741.
+Management does not believe these adjustments will have a material effect on the District's financial statements; therefore, this amount has not been included in the financial statements.